caiovini/mtcnn-flask-api/README.md

 In order to run the api face_recognizer.py install dependencies:

-pip3 install mtcnn
+pip3 install mtcnn <br />
-pip3 install tensorflow
+pip3 install tensorflow <br />
-pip3 install opencv-contrib-python
+pip3 install opencv-contrib-python <br />
-pip3 install Flask-Api
+pip3 install Flask-Api <br />
 pip3 install Pillow

 In order to use the example to call the api install dependency: